 The need for qualified EKG technicians continues to rise as the aging population in America grows (and with it, the prevalence of heart-related conditions).
 Earning your CET will help you launch a successful and meaningful career that can help make a difference in countless lives.
 Whether you seek full-time or part-time employment, the opportunities in this profession are flexible and in high demand.
 Plus, the added skills of Holter monitoring and stress tests required for the Certified EKG Technician (CET) will help you to be even more competitive as you launch your healthcare career.

-Course Cost $500 Certification Examination included in cost
+The certification exam is offered at our location through National Healthcareer Association (NHA) Course Cost $500 Certification Examination included in cost